$\Phi^4_3$ measures on compact Riemannian $3$-manifolds: Random fields from renormalization

 for the corresponding scaling exponent $a$.
-We also often see the kernels $\underline{\mcL}^{-1}$, $\mcQ_x^\gamma$ and $G_r^{(1)}$ as some time dependent space operators $X(t_1-t_2)$ whose kernels are then given by $X(t_1-t_2,y_1,y_2)$.
-The proof of the above microlocal bounds is done in detail in our companion work \cite{BDFTCompanion}.
+We also often see the kernels $\underline{\mcL}^{-1}$, $\mcQ_x^\gamma$ and $G_r^{(1)}$ as some time-dependent space operators $X(t_1-t_2)$ whose kernels are then given by $X(t_1-t_2,y_1,y_2)$.
+The proof of the above microlocal bounds is done in detail in our companion work~\cite[Theorem 1.2]{BDFTCompanion}, in Section 7 thereof.

 \ssk